filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 - Add two new proof types to the list of proof types that can be used when submitting a new sector
     - `RegisteredSealProof_NIStackedDrg32GiBV1`
     - `RegisteredSealProof_NIStackedDrg64GiBV1`
 - Introduce a new method `ProveCommitSectorsNI` (method 36), which performs a non-interactive proof for CC sectors, without the need for a preceding PreCommitSector.
 Note that there is no piece or deal information; sectors are constrained to commit to “zero” data.
+We can use the same return type as `ProveCommitAggregate`.
   ```go
   // Note no UnsealedCID because it must be "zero" data.
   struct SectorNIActivationInfo {